Big Data Engineer

 You're really awesome at:

-• Object oriented programming (Java)
+• Object-oriented programming (Java)

-• Data modelling using any database technologies
+• Data modeling using various database technologies

-• Applied understanding of CI\CD in change management
+• Applied understanding of CI/CD in change management

-• Dockerised applications
+• Dockerized applications

-• Used distributed version control systems
+• Using distributed version control systems

-• Excellent team player
+• Being an excellent team player

 • Meticulous and passionate about your work